-You will be given instructions regarding an appointment for review of your wounds to check the healing progress.
-You will also receive a follow up appointment with your surgical team four to six weeks after you have been discharged.
+You will be given instructions regarding an appointment for review of your wounds to check the healing; this will be in plastic dressings clinic around a week after discharge.
+You will also receive a follow up appointment with the surgical team 6-8 weeks after your discharge, with either a surgeon or a breast reconstruction CNS.
 Please be aware that this may not necessarily be with your consultant and could be with another member of the team.

-If we have performed the mastectomy at the time of reconstruction you should have an appointment with your referring hospital approximately two to three weeks after your discharge.
+If we have performed the mastectomy at the time of reconstruction, you should have an appointment with your referring hospital approximately two to three weeks after your discharge.
 This is when you will be given the results of the mastectomy.

-Make sure you set some time aside during the day for yourself.
-Do not be afraid to take some time out for yourself as this will enable you to rest your mind as well as your body.
-You should continue to undergo regular mammograms (a type of x-ray of the breast) on the non-reconstructed breast.
+Make sure you set some time aside during the day for yourself; this will enable you to rest your mind as well as your body.
+If you are struggling emotionally after surgery, please contact your breast reconstruction nurse specialist for support.

+You should continue to undergo regular mammograms (a type of

+x-ray of the breast) on the non-reconstructed breast.
 If you have had a tissue flap reconstruction, you do not need a mammogram of that reconstructed breast but should continue with screening of the other breast.
-You should also continue with routine oncology follow up that will be arranged for you by your breast surgeon and oncologist.
+You should also continue with routine oncology follow-up that would be arranged for you by your breast surgeon and oncologist.